wanderer-moe/api/README.md

 Configuration is in `wrangler.toml`.

+You will require either a workers paid plan **or to set your worker to unbound** for authentication and password hashing to work.

 You will need to setup environment variables for the Discord Bot Token for `/contributors` route: `DISCORD_TOKEN` and for Planetscale, using `wrangler secret put`.

 -   Run `wrangler dev` to preview locally.